How I purchase e-books

 Are streaming services sucking money out of the industry?

-An article, posted more than 7 years ago filed in music, behaviour, money, economy, revenue, spotify, apple & streaming.
+An article, posted almost 9 years ago filed in music, behaviour, money, economy, revenue, spotify, apple & streaming.

 I'm just a single person.
 A music listener and lover, for quite some time.
 What I was curious about is whether my actual spending on music had changed with the new online options offered these days, most notably since I started using the streaming service Spotify.
 Artists are complaining, and streaming companies trying to defend their position.
 So as a user of streaming services, can I still honestly say that I'm a music lover who supports the artists that make it?
 Luckily I have most of the data that I need to investigate it for myself.